chipweinberger/flutter_blue_plus/packages/vx_flutter_blue/README.md

 ## Introduction

-FlutterBluePlus is a Bluetooth Low Energy plugin for [Flutter](https://flutter.dev).
+VXFlutterBlue is a Bluetooth Low Energy plugin for [Flutter](https://flutter.dev).

 It supports BLE Central Role only (most common).